dthisner/dthisner/README.md

 # 😌 Something About Me

+I come with over 9+ years of QA, 8+ years off automation and 3+ years of managing projects and people.
+I am eager to learn and I adapt easily to new systems and people.
+My skills include managing people and projects, programming, automation, and testing.
+I understand what’s needed to take an idea to reality.
+I got the experience with risk management, process improvement and working with agile methodology.
+I bring positive energy and the attitude that nothing is impossible and there is always a solution.

 | About Me                                                                   | Quick Menu                                 |
 | -------------------------------------------------------------------------- | ------------------------------------------ |
 | 🏷️ I'm Dennis Thisner 😎                                                   | [🔨 Top Technologies](#-top-technologies)  |